Projects-for-coding-women/project-chat-app/README.md

 We will use HTML, CSS, and JavaScript for our project.
 This project is for students who are comfortable with JavaScript and working with the DOM.

-**Basic functionality:** we want our chat app to show a random (automated) chat message from the CodeWomen 'user', as a reply to the dynamic messages that are typed in the message field by the WomanDev 'user'.
+**Basic functionality:** we want our chat app to show a random (automated) chat message from the TechFems 'user', as a reply to the dynamic messages that are typed in the message field by the WomanDev 'user'.
 These messages have to be shown on the screen in a sequence, with the first message at the top and every new message added at the bottom.
 The random automated messages take 2 seconds to appear, showing a spinner on the screen during that time.

 A simple example looks like this (spinner shown in the image on the right):